nabeelvalley/docs/src/content/blog-md/2025/01-08/scripting-text-manipulation.md

 ## Update 14 April 2026

 Just came across [ast-grep](https://ast-grep.github.io) which makes it possible to search in an AST aware way which could be very cool

+## Update 15 April 2026

+Another interesting tool for this kind of text manipulation is [fastmod](https://github.com/facebookincubator/fastmod) which allows for regex based replacements in an interactive fashion for manual intervention